Construction starting

-As part of the Church Point Precinct Upgrade, we are constructing a boardwalk extension to the existing timber deck and installing new floating public pontoon and gangway alongside the Waterfront Café and General Store.
+As part of the Church Point Precinct Upgrade, we have constructed a boardwalk extension to the previous timber deck alongside the Waterfront Café and General Store.

 Engagement outcomes